The Complex Relationship Between Alcohol and Creativity

-You know the archetype: the drunk writer, the stoned artist, the tortured genius who needs their poison of choice to access the good stuff within.
-It’s seductive, even romantic, and I understand why people believe it.
+There’s a stubborn idea floating around that real creativity requires losing control.
+Many believe that to create something genuinely interesting, you need to let go of structure, rules, and even sobriety.
+The archetype is familiar: the drunk writer, the stoned artist, the tortured genius who needs their poison of choice to access the good stuff within.
+It’s seductive and romantic, and I understand why people believe it.

 Creativity Is a Network, Not a Personality Trait

 A lot of interesting creative work happens when this internal supervisor steps back.
 There’s less judgement and more space for random connections and half-formed what if ideas.
+Neuroscientists call this hypofrontality: temporarily reduced activity in the prefrontal cortex.

 Flow States and the Inner Critic

 Flow states, improvisation, and deep creative work all share this quality.
-The mind is active, but not constantly evaluating itself.
+The mind is active but not constantly evaluating itself.
+This is where alcohol enters the conversation.

-People start believing they need a drink to access their creative self, when in reality they’ve just trained themselves to associate loosening up with booze.
+People start believing they need a drink to access their creative self.
+In reality, they’ve just trained themselves to associate loosening up with booze.
+This may also explain why so many brilliant artists struggled with drinking.

 The Drunk Genius Myth